preludeorg/pneuma/README.md

 ```
 ./build.sh JWHQZM9Z4HQOYICDHW4OCJAXPPNHBA
 ```
-GOOS represents the target platform.
-It can be either darwin, linux or windows.

 This will output a file (into the payloads directory) for each supported operating system, which you can copy to any target system and execute normally to start the agent.